GoogleCloudPlatform/microservices-demo/README.md

    the `image` fields to match the changes you made in the previous step.

 1. Run `skaffold run`.
-This builds the container images, pushes them to GFR, and deploys the application to Kubernetes.
+This builds the container images, pushes them to GCR, and deploys the application to Kubernetes.

 1. Find the IP address of your application: